isomerpages/nparks-heritagetrees/_get-involved/Nominate a Heritage Tree.md

 the year.
 Nominations are reviewed in two-year cycles, with the current cycle closing on <strong>30 June 2027</strong>.
 Any nominations received after this deadline will be considered in the subsequent review cycle.</p>
-<p>The Nominated trees will be assessed according to the set of qualifying
+<p>The nominated trees will be assessed against the qualifying criteria (outlined
-criteria (mentioned below) and will be inspected for their health and structural stability.
-They will then be brought to the <a href="/heritage-tree-panel/" rel="noopener noreferrer nofollow" target="_blank">Heritage Tree Panel</a>, comprising of members who have a broad diversity of expertise, who will consider these trees for endorsement.</p>
+below) and inspected for their health and structural stability.
+The <a href="/heritage-tree-panel/" rel="noopener noreferrer nofollow" target="_blank">Heritage Tree Panel</a>, comprising of members who have a broad diversity of expertise, will then review these trees for endorsements and consider the trees for endorsement.</p>
 <p>Before nominating a Heritage Tree, please note these qualifying criteria:</p>
 <ul data-tight="true" class="tight">
 <li>